Baskin-Robbins: History

 Throughout the 1940s in Southern California, Americans Burt Baskin and Irv Robbins independently opened shops selling ice cream.
 The pair were brothers-in-law, and both had experience working with ice cream: Robbins's father owned an ice cream shop where Robbins worked as a teenager, and Baskin had made ice cream for fellow navymen in World War II.
 In America at the time, consumers were very attached to three ice-cream flavors: chocolate, strawberry and vanilla, despite the efforts of another businessman, Howard Johnson.

 Robbins opened his first store, Snowbird Ice Cream, in 1945 in Glendale, selling 21 flavors, then an unusual amount.
 The following year, Baskin opened his first store in Pasadena, Burton's Ice Cream Shop.
 The pair quickly opened new stores and as of 1948 they collectively had 6 stores.
 By 1949, this had increased to over 40.
 By this point their businesses were associated, and that year, they purchased a dairy in Burbank to gain more control over production.

 In 1953, the approach of separate brand identities was dropped, and the entity "Baskin-Robbins 31 Ice Cream" was created per the advice of the advertising firm Carson/Roberts.
-The "31" referenced the amount of flavors, chosen to permit the customer a new flavor each day of the month; some of these original flavors included Chocolate Mint, Black Walnut and Coffee Candy.
-As they expanded, the pair began franchising their stores.
-Beyond the large amount of flavors, Baskin-Robbins was unusual for their stores decorated with clowns and pink and brown polka dots, intended to reflect a value of fun.
+The order of their surnames was decided by a coin toss.
+The "31" referenced the number of flavors, chosen to permit the customer a new flavor each day of the month; some of these original flavors included Chocolate Mint, Black Walnut and Coffee Candy.
+Along with the original 31 flavors, Baskin-Robbins also offers seasonal flavors and flavors of the month such as America's Birthday Cake and Pumpkin Cheescake.
+As they expanded, the pair began franchising their stores, allowing them to reach to over 7000 locations by 2012.

+Beyond the large number of flavors, Baskin-Robbins was unusual for their stores decorated with clowns and pink and brown polka dots, intended to reflect a value of fun.
 Their stores also introduced small sampling spoons, an element which has since been replicated in many ice cream stores.
+Baskin-Robbins was different from old-fashioned ice cream parlors and soda fountains as they did not encourage customers to eat in their stores.